crayons, colored pencils, and other high tech gear

 Prismacolor pencil on MiTientes paper

-This portrait of a favorite horse of mine (Bazraf: a Welsh pony Arabian cross), was done from a photo (I usually use a dozen or more pictures, as one photo can lie).
+For the Elf horse (based on my Arab/Welsh pony): I used a photo (I usually use a dozen or more pictures, as one photo can lie).
 He was a pale grey (as grey horses age, they get whiter), so I drew him on darker paper than "Yatalii", and used white Prismacolor.
 The blue "faerie fire" or aura is also Prismacolor.
 Sometimes I use a bit of opaque white watercolor.
 Again, the color of the paper is allowed to show through.

 crayon resist with watercolor